GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 - From **The Linux Command Line** by William Shotts (Chapter 8)
   - "In fact, one of the most cherished goals of the command line is laziness; doing the most work with the fewest number of keystrokes.
 Another goal is never having to lift our fingers from the keyboard and reach for the mouse."
 - These commands can be very efficient in using Linux once you know them well
-- The commands with Alt may not work in each environment
+- Some commands may not work in each environment
-  - **Ctrl-a** Move cursor to the beginning of the line.
+  - `Ctrl-a` Move cursor to the beginning of the line.
-  - **Ctrl-e** Move cursor to the end of the line.
+  - `Ctrl-e` Move cursor to the end of the line.
-  - **Ctrl-f** Move cursor forward one character; same as the right arrow key.
+  - `Ctrl-f` Move cursor forward one character; same as the right arrow key.
-  - **Ctrl-b** Move cursor backward one character; same as the left arrow key.
+  - `Ctrl-b` Move cursor backward one character; same as the left arrow key.
-  - **Alt-f** Move cursor forward one word.
+  - `Alt-f` Move cursor forward one word.
-  - **Alt-b** Move cursor backward one word.
+  - `Alt-b` Move cursor backward one word.
-  - **Ctrl-l** Clear the screen and move the cursor to the top-left corner.
+  - `Ctrl-l` Clear the screen and move the cursor to the top-left corner.
 The clear command does the same thing.

 <br>